thisismetis/Metis_Fundamentals/pair_programming_guidelines/README.md

 ## Example Problem and Solution

-[Here -ADD]() is an example of a possible pair problem, along with a python solution.
+[Here](./demo_pair_problem) is an example of a possible pair problem, along with a python solution.
 This is the problem that's tackled in the demo video.
 Note that this is actually a pretty tricky problem!
 It could take a while to solve on the fly.